Guild Policies: definitions of ranks and raid types, code of conduct

 Dragon - Guild Master @Modaretto

-Coach - members responsible for applicants and progression of raiding group members.
+Coach - members responsible for training applicants and progression of raiding group members.
 They give feedback and can also lead raids themselves.
 They will contact the guild members they are responsible for and monitor their progress, give tips about gear, rotation, etc. If you are contacted by a coach with advice on how to improve, please take it to heart and try to cooperate on further progression.

 Twilight – Rank for members of a particular raiding group.
 This priviledge comes with responsibilities; sign up to whatsapp group of your chosen raid group, follow calendar signups for raids and always signup or decline if you can't join on a particular day.
 Do so appropriately early in order to help your raid lead find a replacement.
 Continue to improve yourself, find optimal ways to support your group.
 If you don't know why you die in a trial, record your run and watch it after raid.
 Support any raids your guild is running if you are free and up for it.